Hanashi vs Duolingo for Speaking Practice

 A practical way to think about it:

-For many learners, the strongest setup is not either-or forever.
-It is:
+For many learners, the strongest setup is:

 1. use Duolingo or another lesson system for beginner structure

-2. use Hanashi for dedicated speaking reps
+2. use Hanashi for dedicated speaking practice

 If you are still deciding whether Duolingo alone covers enough speaking ground, the relevant breakdown is Is Duolingo Enough for Japanese Speaking Practice?.